 The Popes even established the famous Châteauneuf-du-Pape wine in the area, one of the French wines that is known worldwide today.

 The Catholic Papacy eventually moved back to Rome under Pope Gregory XI who was later canonized as a saint.
 But the splendor of Avignon’s walled city and cobblestone streets remains to this day.
 You can read more about French history here.

 These days Avignon is a lively city, attracting tourists from all over the world.
-In addition, it is close to two other attractions, the antique town of Isle-sur-la-Sorgue and the Fontaine de Vaucluse, making it a very convenient base for visitors to the area.
+In addition, it is close to plenty of other provençale villages like the antique town of Isle-sur-la-Sorgue and the Fontaine de Vaucluse, making it a very convenient base for visitors to the area.

 If you have a few days to spend, I highly recommend staying in Avignon for a couple of days.
 There is plenty to do in the area, so let’s get to it, shall we?
 Allons-y!

 At the top of the list for visitors in Avignon is the former Papal Palace.
 Given the controversy over the papal move to Avignon, it is no surprise that the palace is built as a fortress on a small hill, with high walls surrounding it and the city.

 Constructed in the 13th century, the Palace is still one of the largest gothic medieval buildings in Europe and a French landmark for the ages.

 The palace gradually deteriorated after the popes left in 1377, and was even used as military barracks and a prison by Napoleon Bonaparte as he went around conquering Europe.

 Today, it is an exhibition center holding concerts and performances all throughout the year, as well as remaining a museum that tourists can visit.